padas-lab-de/searchlab/README.md

-# SearchSim: Exploring Conversational and Traditional Search Interfaces in Information Retrieval
+# SearchLab: Exploring Conversational and Traditional Search Interfaces in Information Retrieval

 Source code for our paper :
-***SearchSim: Exploring Conversational and Traditional Search Interfaces in Information Retrieval***
+***SearchLab: Exploring Conversational and Traditional Search Interfaces in Information Retrieval***

 ## Overview